rlaboiss/sand-flask-label/README.md

 ### The info files

-For each desired label, a corresponding `.info` file must be created, containing a single line, with three fields, separated by semicolons, like this:
+A corresponding .info file must be created for each desired label.
+This file should contain a single line with three fields separated by semicolons, like this:

 ```
 AMED;BALI;https://goo.gl/maps/oiXzww134QXGw1wa9
 ```

-The texts in the the first two fields will appear in the place of the two text objects, replacing the “#TEXT1#” and “#TEXT2#”, respectively.
-The URL in the third field will be converted into a PNG file containing the QR code for that URL.
+The text in the first two fields will replace the text objects "#TEXT1#" and "#TEXT2#," respectively.
+The URL in the third field will be converted into a PNG file containing a QR code for that URL.

 ### The resulting PDF files